odhondt/eo_tools/README.md

 conda install conda-forge::eo_tools
 ```

-### Docker
+### Docker install

 - It works as a dev container for VSCode.
-    - Clone into the location of your choice.
+    - Clone this repository into the location of your choice.
     - Volumes paths can (and should) be changed in `docker-compose.yml`.
     - After opening the main directory, VSCode should detect the devcontainer file and ask to build the container.
-Once the container is running, the example notebooks can be used.
+Once the container is running, the example notebooks in the `notebooks` directory can be used.
 - Alternatively, it should also be possible to start the container from the main directory with `docker-compose up -d` in a terminal and attach to the container with any editor supporting docker.

 ### Getting started